algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 This will completely lock anyone from using the USB port, as the USB communication protocol wouldn't exist anymore on the device.
 This can not be reverted.

 A reversible approach would be to create password protection on the USB port.

+# Glossary

+- **NFC (Near Field Communication)**: A communication protocol that enables two devices, such as a smartphone and a sensor, to communicate when they are placed close together, typically within a few centimetres.

+- **Bluetooth**: A wireless technology standard for exchanging data over short distances using short-wavelength radio waves.
+Firmware: Software that is embedded into hardware devices to control their functionality.

+- **CPU (Central Processing Unit)**: The main component of a computer or embedded system that performs most of the processing tasks.
+RTOS (Real-Time Operating System): An operating system that guarantees a certain capability within a specified time constraint, commonly used in embedded systems and applications that require real-time processing.

+- **GPRS (General Packet Radio Service)**: A packet-oriented mobile data service on the 2G and 3G cellular communication systems.

+- **GNSS (Global Navigation Satellite System)**: A satellite-based navigation system that provides location and time information anywhere on or near the Earth.

+- **GPS (Global Positioning System)**: A satellite-based navigation system that provides location and time information anywhere on or near the Earth.

+- **Interrupt**: A signal to the CPU that notifies it of an event that needs immediate attention, causing the CPU to temporarily suspend its current operation and execute a specified interrupt handler function.

+- **Tickless Mode**: A power-saving mode in real-time operating systems where the system timer (tick) is disabled during idle periods to reduce power consumption.

+- **GPIO (General Purpose Input/Output)**: A generic pin on a microcontroller that can be configured to either input or output digital signals.

+- **BLE**: Bluetooth Low Energy, a wireless communication technology designed for short-range communication with low power consumption.

+- **FreeRTOS**: A real-time operating system kernel for embedded devices, facilitating multitasking and task scheduling.

+- **RTOS**: Real-Time Operating System, an operating system designed for real-time tasks and applications.

+- **SDK**: Software Development Kit, a set of tools, libraries, and documentation for developing software applications.

+- **UART**: Universal Asynchronous Receiver-Transmitter, a hardware communication protocol used for serial communication.

+- **Encapsulation**: The bundling of data and methods that operate on that data into a single unit, typically a class in object-oriented programming.

+- **Race Condition**: A situation in concurrent programming where the outcome of execution depends on the timing or interleaving of multiple threads or processes.

+- **Man in the Middle (MITM) Attack**: A cyber attack where an attacker intercepts and possibly alters communication between two parties without their knowledge.

+- **FIFO**: First-In, First-Out, a data structure where the first elements added are the first to be removed.

+- **HTTP**: Hypertext Transfer Protocol, a protocol used for transferring hypertext requests and information on the World Wide Web.